 A no tolerance approach to discrimination

-Our inclusion and diversity policy supports our mission to:
+Our inclusion and diversity policy supports our strategy to:

-• Build a culture where everyone can thrive
+• Build a culture where everyone can thrive, and colleagues are empowered to deliver the best for our customers

 • Reflect the wider communities we serve within our society